 - Weapons Systems and Platforms

-Coagulant-enhanced Sorption for In Situ Remediation of PFAS Contaminated Groundwater Systems
+Coagulant-Enhanced Sorption for In Situ Remediation of PFAS-Impacted Groundwater Systems

 Dr. Matt Simcik | University of Minnesota

 Per- and polyfluoroalkyl substances (PFAS) are recalcitrant in the environment and require extreme conditions to initiate chemical transformation reactions.
 In general, the techniques capable of destroying PFAS are not amenable to in situ remediation of impacted groundwater.
 Therefore, the main objective of this project was to develop a cost-effective, in situ method using commercially available drinking water coagulants as sorption enhancers to sequester the six PFAS in the USEPA’s Unregulated Contaminant Rule 3 (UCMR3) list (PFOS; PFOA; perfluorononanoic acid [PFNA]; perfluorohexane sulfonate [PFHxS]; perfluoroheptanoic acid [PFHpA]; and perfluorobutane sulfonate [PFBS]) in groundwater systems to prevent their migration to drinking water supplies.
 The central hypothesis of this work was that the addition of chemical coagulants used in the drinking water industry and in other water treatment applications would enhance PFAS sorption to the soil, reducing PFAS mobility in the subsurface over long periods of time.